-This is a tutorial for making the best burp cloths EVER!
+DIY Burp Cloths can be made several different ways but this tutorial is the best EVER!
 I made these for my daughter but also received a myriad of other burp cloths at her baby shower.
 These were by far the most functional and the cutest!

 I have made some in anticipation of our son’s arrival, so these are more “boy” oriented ones, but you can obviously use any prints you want to.

 I was lucky and found my fabric on a 50% off sale!
 Then I had a coupon for 20% off your entire purchase, even sale items.
 So, I figured my cost was 80 cents per burp cloth!
 (Plus the thread costs, but since we didn’t need to buy new thread…).